-Not only is it fun but it’s a great chance for children to learn about magnets by watching them at work.
+Not only is it fun but it’s a great STEM activity as children can learn about magnets by watching them at work.
 It’s also good for hand-eye coordination, developing gross motor skills and social skills such as taking turns.
 We are all about learning through play in our house, and this activity definitely ticks that box!

 What you will need to make your magnetic fishing game:

 Wooden poles (you can use wooden dowel or even garden canes)

 How to make your magnetic fishing game:

 First decide how many fishing rods you want to make, and what you’ll use to make them.
 I bought one long piece of dowel from a DIY shop because it was cheaper than buying smaller invidual pieces.
 I then cut it in half and sanded the edges down, which only took 5 minutes, but if you want to skip this part, you can buy the wood already cut to size.

 Next, you need to attach your string.
 You can tie the string around one end of the fishing rod, but it might get pulled off by little hands!
 To make mine more secure, I drilled a small hole in the end of the rod and threaded the string through.
 Measure the string against your child’s body (from their hand to the floor) to make sure it’s the right length for them.

 Next attach your magnets.
 Depending on what type of magnets you can find will depend on how you attach them.
 I searched everywhere for magnets with a hook on top but could only find flat ones, so I attached them with blue tac.
 Use quite a bit and make sure it’s tightly secured to the magnet.